-- Children under age 18 account for 24.8% of Nebraskans - Adults age 65 or older make up 14.7% of the population - 12.6% of Nebraskans have incomes below the poverty level - 7.3% of Nebraskans under age 65 have a disability7 (e.g., developmental, physical, psychiatric disabilities) - People with a history of substance abuse - Substance use may increase after a disaster for those with pre-existing substance use/abuse issues.8 - Depending on the disaster, access to treatment may be hindered, particularly for those in opioid treatment programs.
-(People from across the state are served by Nebraska's Opioid Treatment Programs (OTP) that are primarily located in the eastern third of the state.) - Approximately 75% of adults in Nebraska identify as Christian, 5% as other
+- Children under age 18 account for 24.6% of Nebraskans. - Adults age 65 or older make up 16.2% of the population. - 9.2% of Nebraskans have incomes below the poverty level. - 7.7% of Nebraskans under age 65 have a disability (e.g., developmental, physical, psychiatric disabilities). - People with a history of substance misuse. - Substance use may increase after a disaster for those with pre-existing substance use/abuse issues. - Depending on the disaster, access to treatment may be hindered, particularly for those in opioid treatment programs.
+(People from across the state are served by Nebraska's Opioid Treatment Programs (OTP) that are primarily located in the eastern third of the state.) - Approximately 75% of adults in Nebraska identify as Christian, 5% as other faiths and 20% as unaffiliated. - New Nebraskans, often refugees, may have come from areas of the world where they experienced disaster, war, or famine.

-5 Source U.S. Census Bureau: State and County QuickFacts.
-Last Revised: July 1, 2016
+&lt;sup>5 U.S. Census Bureau: State and County QuickFacts.
+Last Revised: July 1, 2021

-6 USDA, National Agricultural Statistics Service.
-Data as of March 8, 2017
+&lt;sup>6 USDA, National Agricultural Statistics Service.
+Data as of June 2, 2022